JakubLog/JakubLog/README.md

 I'm teenager from Poland with passion of IT and Programming. 🇵🇱 On my profile you can find respositories with my projects.

-I'm Front-end developer (JavaScript & TypeScript) with UX/UI background. 🖌️
+I'm Full-stack developer (JavaScript & TypeScript) with UX/UI background. 🖌️

 ## What can I do?